tolinwei/tube-vim/README.md

      If you encounter issues during Vim installation, or you need some instruction for other Linux distributions, try refer to this **[Building Vim from Source](https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source)** in YouCompleteMe's Github wiki.

+3. Install **zsh**, ideally also from software manger using like `sudo apt-get install zsh`.
+If you fail at some point, try to follow this **[Installing ZSH(https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH)** in oh-my-zsh's Github wiki page.

+     If you don't do this step successfully, you would encounter some error when the installtion script of this repo try to set `zsh` as your system's default shell.

 4. Then you can just use the similar command to start the installation.

      ```